 I had a lot of fun in my brief time with The Division 2.
 It’s a visually stunning game that looks set to evolve everything that the first game did, and now with an exciting new setting and tons more content for players to dive in and start unlocking.
 Plus all content is free for players, too, so there’s no excuse to not be excited.

-The Division 2 trailers — All the latest
+The Division 2 trailers — How does it look?

 What would you like to see from The Division 2?
 Let us know on Facebook and Twitter @trustedreviews.